 The Tremco Vulkem 116 works for both vertical and horizontal joints on the RV.
 It works beautifully on non-smooth surfaces.
 It currently flies under the radar for RV use.
 Frankly, we love to show off the Vulkem 116 around the RV and tell people all about it.
 It is very useful because you can use it on other things.
 It is simply awesome for expansion joints and porous construction materials.

 In order to survive the roads and the weather, the best caulk for RV exterior must be flexible.
-The most popular caulk for RV exterior by far is the Dicor lap sealant.
+The most popular caulk for RV exterior by far is the Dicor lap sealant which in our opinion is the best rv sealant.
 We also like polyurethane caulks like the ProFlex and the Vulkem 116.
 The first thing to take into consideration is the material that you’ll be sealing, and then you’ll have to make sure that the caulk is suitable for vertical or horizontal application, or both.
 In any event, leave the silicone caulk at home and don’t use it on your RV.
 The best caulk for RV exterior can be applied quickly over itself.